 You then at some point down the road begin developing a similar tinnitus and hearing loss in the opposite ear.

-Chances are exceedingly low – really, virtually zero – that these symptoms on the other ear are being generated by a second acoustic neuroma.
+Chances are exceedingly low – really, virtually zero – that these symptoms involving the other ear are being generated by a second acoustic neuroma.
 This condition is sporadic, not inherited.

 The symptoms certainly aren’t being caused by the benign tumor in your first ear.